big ten nil deals

 Men’s basketball in the Big Ten Conference is as strong as ever in the 2025-26 season.
 The Big Ten currently boasts two undefeated teams (Michigan and Nebraska), while Michigan State, USC and Purdue each have one loss, and Iowa and Ohio State each have only two losses.

-Of the conference’s 18 teams, only 5-6 Rutgers has a losing record in early-season play.
 From top to bottom, the conference is loaded with marquee players who hold significant earning potential in the NIL (Name, Image and Likeness) world.
+Understanding nil laws by state helps explain why some programs can offer more competitive packages than others.

 Here’s a look at the Big Ten men’s basketball players with the best NIL deals and the biggest earnings potential: